mitre/ckl2ckl/README.md

 ## How to use:
 1. Run the script: `poetry run ckl2ckl old_path new_path result_path` where old_path is the path to the old CKL file, new_path is the path to the new CKL file, and result_path is the path to where you'd like to save the CKL file
+2. Verify the accuracy of the resultant CKL file - the script will create a potentially substantial number of logs to help with this

 ## Contributing, Issues and Support